kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

 So far we have configured the board-related assignments.
 The rest of the file configures the robot-related parameters.

-Choose your Lidar from the list of supported sensors and set the desired scan speed (if supported by firmware and your Lidar).
+In the 'lidar' section, choose your Lidar model from the list of supported sensors and set the desired scan speed (if supported by firmware and your Lidar).
 If you are not using a Lidar, just leave this section unchanged.
 ```
 #
 # Peripherals configuration